Nestlé cookie café closes in downtown Tucson

 The Nestlé Toll House Café sign that hung outside the storefront, around the corner from the Fox Tucson Theatre, has been replaced by "Now Leasing" banners in the windows.

-The cookie chain location lasted about a year in Tucson before shutting its doors.
+The cookie chain location, which also sold ice cream, milkshakes, cakes and other sugary treats, lasted less than a year in Tucson before shutting its doors.

+Crest Foods, Inc., the franchisor for the Nestlé Toll House Café concept, said the Tucson location closed over the summer.

 It was the second Nestlé Toll House Café to launch in Arizona.
 The first location, at the Tanger Outlets in Glendale, remains open.

-The café's closure follows the Tucson Cookie Co., a late-night cookie delivery service near the University of Arizona, that announced it would not reopen in August after closing for the summer.
+The café's closure came at the same time as the closure of Tucson Cookie Co., a late-night cookie delivery service near the University of Arizona, that announced it would not reopen in August after closing for the summer.

 Restaurants that closed their doors in 2018